 If the applicant does not have experience operating and managing Permanent Supportive Housing, the applicant must provide the name of an experienced entity that will act as the management company for at least three (3) years after the housing is up and running.
-Applicant must describe the management company's experience in the management of Permanent Supportive Housing, and in particular, the households the applicant is proposing to serve.
+Applicant must describe the management company's experience in the management of Permanent Supportive Housing, and particular, Homeless housing and the households the applicant is proposing to serve.

 b.
-If selected for funding, the applicant must identify the remaining members of the development team (general contractor, architect, attorney and accountant) during the credit underwriting process.
-All development team members, and any future replacement thereof, must be acceptable to the Corporation and its Credit Underwriter.
+If selected for funding, the applicant must identify the remaining members of the development team (general contractor if not provided in the application, architect, attorney and accountant) during the credit underwriting process.
+All development team members, and any future replacement thereof, must be acceptable to the Corporation and the credit underwriter.